sefa1972/Microsoft-Purview-with-Azure-Synapse-Analytics/README.md

 ## Prerequisites
 - Azure subscription with administrative privileges
 - Exclusive access to the Azure tenant (shared lab environments may not work)
-- Approximately 40 minutes to complete the exercise

 ## Lab Setup
 The lab uses a PowerShell script to provision the following resources: